Latin America: The land of sleeping giants

 Ecuador

 Land-based casinos and bingo halls were forced to close in 2012.
 Online gambling, similarly, is prohibited.
 However, in 2019, a group calling itself the Association of Former Casino Workers of Ecuador began calling for a reversal of the prohibition.
-The group’s leader claimed that Ecuadorian citizens simply travelled to neighboring Peru and Colombia to gamble, bringing with them an estimated $45 million in potential revenue, and casinos should be reopened.
-However, no legislation for the re-regulation of the sector has been considered yet.
+The group’s leader claimed that Ecuadorian citizens simply traveled to neighboring Peru and Colombia to gamble bringing with them an estimated $45 million in potential revenue, and casinos should be reopened.

 Guyana